Tajikistan & Afghanistan

 -

-Absolutely, we have planned out the tours so the dates align enabling you to be able to jump from one tour to the next.
-We can advise the best way to get from one tour to the next if you choose to book more than one tour!
-Kazakhstan and Kyrgyzstan is our final stop on our Central Asia route but have a look at our previous tour Uzbekistan & Turkmenistan here!
+Absolutely, we have planned out the tours so the dates align enabling you to be able to jump from one tour to the next and we can advise the best way to get from one tour to the next.
+Tajikistan & Afghanistan is the first stop on our Central Asia route but have a look at the next tour in Uzbekistan & Turkmenistan here!

 -